-If you’ve been umming and ahhing about which Galaxy S20 to buy because you just couldn’t decide between the S20 Plus or S20 Ultra, prepare yourself, as we’re about to make your decision that little bit easier.
-These two smartphones are very similar, but when we dig a little deeper into the spec sheet we find that there are a few differences worth noting.
+If you’ve been umming and ahhing about which Galaxy S20 to buy because you just can’t decide between the S20 Plus or S20 Ultra, prepare yourself, as we’re about to make your decision that little bit easier.
+These two smartphones are very similar, but when we dig a little deeper into the spec sheet, we find that there are a few differences worth noting.
 Having already compared the S20 and S20 Plus, now it’s time to see how the S20 Plus and S20 Ultra measure up.

 |Galaxy S20 Plus||Galaxy S20 Ultra|